-As mentioned in the basil caresheet, basil is not just a super tasty herb that works great in all kinds of dishes, it’s also a decorative plant that can be maintained indoors and smells wonderful.
-You can buy basil plants in supermarkets or garden stores, but there is also another option: growing your own.
+As mentioned in the basil care guide, basil is not just a tasty herb that works great in all kinds of dishes, it’s also a decorative plant that can be maintained indoors and smells wonderful.
+You can buy basil plants in supermarkets or garden stores, but there is also another option: finding out how to plant basil from seed and growing your own.

 Keep reading for everything you need to know about growing basil from seed indoors!

 The first step to growing your own basil is choosing which type you want to go for.
 The ones mentioned below are just a few of the many cultivars and varieties available, so be sure to look around a bit more – or try them all.

 - Classic sweet Genovese basil: the lush, green basil you use to make green pesto and add flavor to Italian dishes.
 You can buy Genovese basil seeds here!

 - Thai sweet basil: pointy green leaves and purple stems and flowers.
 As the name suggests, this variety tastes wonderful in Thai dishes but be sure to experiment with it as it has many uses.
 You can buy Thai sweet basil seeds here.